Consistency of $f(R)$ gravity models around solar polytropes: Applications

+Finally, in order to compare Hu-Sawicki model to \lcdm \, more statistically, we also spanned the initial parameter space to include several classes of objects, not just sunlike stars.
+The central density parameter $\theta_0$ was also varied through the values that produce physical central densities of red giants $\rho_0/\rho_{0,Edd}\simeq 0.01$ to a very dense star with central density $\rho_0/\rho_{0,Edd}\simeq 1000 $.
+In this respect, this class of models behave very similar to the \lcdm model.
+The polytropic energy density parameter at the center, $\theta_0$, is an effective parameter wrt the \gppn -parameter with the order of $10^{-5}$ differences at the boundary.
+Like with the initial scalar curvature.
+Results of sun like objects (with $\theta_0\sim 1$), that all produce \gppn of order 1 are presented in the figures.

-The Hu-Sawicki model has also been compared to the Type Ia supernova (SneIa) and gamma ray burst (GRB) data, by \cite{sneGRB}.
-To note, the parameter values favoured by SneIa and GRB data with $95\%$ CL in that work, do not conform to the correct static vacuum solutions for this model.
+To note, Hu-Sawicki model has also been compared in \cite{sneGRB} to Type Ia supernova (SneIa) and gamma ray burst (GRB) data.
+The parameter values favoured by SneIa and GRB data with $95\%$ CL in that work do not conform to the correct static vacuum solutions for this class of models.